QBDI/QBDI/docs/source/frida_bindings.rst

   .. js:attribute:: mayLoad

-    True if instruction ‘may’ load data from memory (if ANALYSIS_INSTRUCTION)
+    True if QBDI detects a load for this instruction (if ANALYSIS_INSTRUCTION)

   .. js:attribute:: mayStore

-    True if instruction ‘may’ store data to memory (if ANALYSIS_INSTRUCTION)
+    True if QBDI detects a store for this instruction (if ANALYSIS_INSTRUCTION)

+  .. js:attribute:: loadSize

+    size of the expected read access (if ANALYSIS_INSTRUCTION)

+  .. js:attribute:: storeSize

+    size of the expected write access (if ANALYSIS_INSTRUCTION)

   .. js:attribute:: mnemonic